autoplot/documentation/docs/annotations.md

 # Pointing at Features
 Annotations can point at a datum pair, indicating the X and Y values at which the arrow should point.
 These are the pointAtX and pointAtY properties.
 There is an additional property pointAtOffset, which when non-empty backs off the arrow head so that what it's pointing at is not obscured.
 For example pointAtOffset='1em' means the arrow will be shortened by 1em (the current font height) away from the pointAt location.

-For v2020a_13, new properties referenceX and referenceY were added, which are a semicolon-delimited list of Datums which will be pointed at.
+For v2020a_13, the Das2 DasAnnotation object has new properties referenceX and referenceY were added, which are a semicolon-delimited list of Datums which will be pointed at.
 This allows one label to point at multiple targets.
+This is not saved to .vap files and must be used in scripts.
+(Se  annotation.controller.referenceX and annotation.controller.referenceY properties.)

 # Adding Annotations in Scripts